jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * :ref:`True<test_what_is_true>` is not :ref:`None`
 * :ref:`False<test_what_is_false>` is not :ref:`None`

-I could sum up the above statements this way - in Python :ref:`True<test_what_is_true>`, :ref:`False<test_what_is_false>` and :ref:`None` are different.
-My understanding of these differences helps me know how Python behaves and gives a foundation of predictable expectations of the language.
+I could sum up the above statements this way - in Python :ref:`True<test_what_is_true>`, :ref:`False<test_what_is_false>` and :ref:`None` are different, which helps me know how Python behaves and gives a foundation of predictable expectations of the language.
 I could just compare things to them.

 ----